geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

     <img src="/img/posts/2.27/mapml_tcrs_menu.png" alt="MapML_tcrs_menu" class="screensnap"/>

     It provides a selector containing available GridSets.
-Administrator can select GridSets from the left list that will be converted to TiledCRSs.
+The administrator can select GridSets from the left list that will be converted to TiledCRSs.

     <img src="/img/posts/2.27/mapml_tcrs_selector.png" alt="MapML_tcrs_selector" class="screensnap"/>